studAnja22/vteamBackend/README.md

 The module errorHelper.handleError(); in directory utils/general/errorHelper.mjs is not well tested and might have unaddressed flaws in it's current state.

 ## Development
-The backend is currently in development and more features will be added shortly.
+The backend is wrapping up development and is ready for beta testing.
-In future updates, the user and admin will be able to login along with other amazing features.
-Error handling will be improved.
-There will be really cool bikes and cities added too.